Economic history of the Philippines: Macapagal-Arroyo administration (2001–2010)

 The Arroyo administration, in an economical standpoint, was a period of good growth rates, due perhaps to the emergence of the Overseas Filipino workers (OFW) and the Business Process Outsourcing (BPO).
 The emergence of the OFW and the BPO improved the contributions of OFW remittances and investments to growth.
 In 2004, however, fiscal deficits grew as tax collections fell, perhaps due to rampant and wide scale tax avoidance and tax evasion incidences.
 The administration pushed for the enactment of the 12% VAT and the E-VAT to increase tax revenue and address the large fiscal deficits; this boosted fiscal policy confidence and brought the economy back on track.

 Soon afterwards, political instability afflicted the country and the economy anew with Abu Sayyaf terrors intensifying.
-The Arroyo administration went through many raps and charges because of some controversial deals such as the NBN-ZTE Broadband Deal.
+The Arroyo administration went through many raps and charges because of some controversial deals such as the NBN–ZTE deal corruption scandal.
 Due however to the support of local leaders and the majority of the House of Representatives, political stability was restored and threats to the administration were subdued.
-Towards the end of the administration, high inflation rates for rice and oil in 2008 resulting from the 2007–2008 financial crisis started to plague the country, leading to another fiscal crisis.
+Towards the end of the administration, high inflation rates for rice and oil in 2008 resulting from the 2008 financial crisis started to plague the country, leading to another fiscal crisis.

 The important policies of the Arroyo administration highlighted the importance of regional development, tourism, and foreign investments into the country.
 The administration pushed for regional development studies to address certain regional issues such as disparities in regional per capita income and the effects of commercial communities on rural growth.
 The administration also advocated for investments to improve tourism, especially in other unexplored regions that need development.
-To further improve tourism, the administration launched the policy touching on Holiday Economics, which involves the changing of days in which certain holidays are celebrated.
-Through the Holiday Economics approach, investments and tourism improved.
+To further improve tourism, the administration launched the policy touching on Holiday economics, which involves the changing of days in which certain holidays are celebrated.
+Through the Holiday economics approach, investments and tourism improved.
 The administration frequently visited other countries to encourage foreign investment.